The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 This lack of accountability can be a problem.
 There is no way of you knowing that the products being used are actually safe.
 You also cannot be sure about the hygiene of the products you will be putting in your mouth.

 Finally, instasmile in particular are being dishonest on their website.
-At the time of writing this (21/03/2021), they have this page:
+When this post was first published (March 2021), they had this page:

 The logo used suggests that instasmile is using US Food and Drug Administration (FDA) “Approved Materials”.
 This may in itself be true.
 But, that’s irrelevant if the device itself is not registered and approved.
 On doing some research, I have actually found that instasmile are on a “Red list” with the FDA – the Import Alert 89-08.
 This means the product can be detained on import and may not even reach you.
 This is because it is considered to be a Class II medical device and has not achieved proper approval from the FDA.
 And let’s not forget the the FDA aren’t regulators in Canada!

 Instasmile also advertise a BBB “A Rating”.
 The BBB is the Better Business Bureau, and you can find the instasmile profile here.
 You need to know that this is actually an A- rating, and that the rating has nothing to do with customer reviews.
 In fact the current rating is just 2.38/5.
 Don’t be misled by company logos.

 At the time of writing this, instasmile also list the MHRA as a partner.
 The MHRA is the Medicine & Healthcare Products Registration Agency in the UK.
 The MHRA are responsible for regulation of medical devices.
 I searched their online database for instasmile and found nothing.
 I got in touch with the MHRA who confirmed that they have no connection with instasmile.
 Again, MHRA has little relevance to those in Canada.